Technologicat/unpythonic/README.md

 Core idea of `lispylet` based on [StackOverflow answer by divs1210 (2017)](https://stackoverflow.com/a/44737147), used under the MIT license.

-Core idea of `SequenceView` based on [StackOverflow answer by Mathieu Caroff (2018)](https://stackoverflow.com/a/53253136), used under the MIT license.
-Our additions include support for sequences with changing length, write support, iteration based on `__iter__`, and in-place reverse.
+Core idea of `view` based on [StackOverflow answer by Mathieu Caroff (2018)](https://stackoverflow.com/a/53253136), used under the MIT license.
+Our additions include support for sequences with changing length, write support, iteration based on `__iter__`, in-place reverse, and the abstract base classes.

 ### Acknowledgements